ryedin/site/_introduction/getting-started.md

 * `convox start` - A single command to start your development environment
 * `convox deploy` - A single command to deploy your application to a Rack
-* `convox update` - A single command to deliver API and infrastructure improvements for your Rack
+* `convox rack update` - A single command to deliver API and infrastructure improvements to a Rack

-Along with numerous other utilities that make building, configuring, scaling and securing your apps easy.
+along with numerous other utilities that make building, configuring, scaling and securing your apps easy.

 You can [download the CLI package](https://dl.equinox.io/convox/convox/stable) or install it via the command line: